Timeline of World War II (1942): July

 23: Germans take Rostov-on-the-Don; the Red Army is in a general retreat along the Don River.

 26: A second attack by the British under Auchinleck fails against Rommel.
 First Battle of El Alamein may be said to be over.

 27: Heavy RAF incendiary attack on Hamburg.

 29: The Japanese take Kokoda, halfway along the Owen Stanley pass to Port Moresby.

 30: Continuing stalemate at El Alamein between Rommel and Auchinleck.

 August

 1: The Germans continue their successful advance toward Stalingrad.

 3: A convoy to Malta is decimated by the Luftwaffe and U-boats.

-5: The U.S. planning team for Operation Torch, which includes George S. Patton; Jimmy Doolittle; Kent Lambert; and Hoyt S. Vandenberg, meets in Washington, D.C. to join the combined planning team from London, England.
+5: The U.S. planning team for Operation Torch, which includes George S. Patton; Jimmy Doolittle; and Hoyt S. Vandenberg, meets in Washington, D.C. to join the combined planning team from London, England.